The terms supervisor and manager are often used interchangeably but there are distinct differences between them.

-- Offering insights and ways to align team objectives with organization’s broader objectives.
+- Offering insights and ways to align team objectives with an organization’s broader objectives.

 - Examining the department’s budget and resources and making the necessary adjustments.

-A supervisor’s objective has an internal focus—they are mainly focused on their team members’ level of engagement of day-to-day tasks, problems, and challenges that may affect quality and deliverability of goals and services to customers.
+A supervisor’s objective has an internal focus—they are mainly focused on their team member’s level of engagement in day-to-day tasks, problems, and challenges that may affect the quality and deliverability of goals and services to customers.

 Top Skills for Supervisors

-A supervisor’s responsibilities require essential knowledge and capabilities such as the following:
+A supervisor’s responsibilities require essential skills like the following:

-Delegation: As supervisors strive to ensure that all tasks are completed on time and up to quality standards, they must understand how to delegate effectively.
+Delegation: Supervisors strive to ensure that all tasks are completed on time and up to quality standards, so they must understand how to delegate effectively.
 Delegation is a powerful tool for overall workplace effectiveness.
 Supervisors must be thoroughly trained on how to leverage an effective pragmatic delegation framework to bolster team morale, performance, and the professional development of each team member.

-Conflict Resolution: Conflict is inevitable in a team environment, and 85% of workforce members experience some type of conflict in the workplace on a weekly basis.
+Conflict Resolution: Conflict is inevitable in a team environment, and 85% of workforce members experience conflict in the workplace.
 Effective supervisors handle pressure well and understand how to help team members effectively manage conflict.

 Tops Skills for Managers

-Attention to detail: Managers have multiple roles and responsibilities which require attention to detail to ensure that high-quality work is produced and that bottom-line objectives are achieved.
+Attention to detail: Managers have a lot of balls in the air.
+They generally manage a variety of roles and responsibilities, which requires significant attention to detail.
+Detail orientation ensures that high-quality work is produced and that bottom-line objectives are achieved.

 Elevate Your Supervisor and Manager Training with CMOE